thejackluo/resume/README.md

 # Jack Luo's Resume Official 2024
-Hello Employeers and everyone else \n
+Hello everyone,

-This is my official embeddable resume for 2023 - 2024.
-Feel free to review it for your reference. \n Thank you
+This is my official 2024 embedable resume for reference or review.

+Thank you